 As mentioned above, I’m a “mouse person”, but that doesn’t mean I can’t appreciate other forms of computer input.
 Having tactile feedback in the form of physical knobs, buttons, and sliders will speed up anyone’s Lightroom workflow more than you think.
 I’ve been using the crazy-customizable Palette system (they’re fellow Canadians!) for a while to make and reject picks, and dial in quick Lightroom adjustments.
 Plus, Palette is nicely designed and pretty to look at on your desk!

 Alternatively, did you know you can use some standard MIDI controllers with Lightroom?
 Combined with software like MIDI 2 Lightroom, every conceivable Lightroom option can be at your fingertips at once.
-Go with Lightroom-specific devices like Loupedeck or generic MIDI options like the Behringer X-Touch Mini or the Numark Orbit.
+Go with Lightroom-specific devices like Loupedeck (available in Canada on Amazon) or generic MIDI options like the Behringer X-Touch Mini or the Numark Orbit.

-Best Tools For Photographers That Are Actually Useful: What Do You Love?
+Best Tools For Photographers: What Do You Love?

 Which photography tools are your favourite?
 What did I miss?
 What should be avoided at all costs?
 Let me know below in the comments!